Management of Children Receiving Antiretroviral Therapy

 Structured Treatment Interruptions

-Currently, the Panel on Antiretroviral Therapy and Medical Management of Children Living with HIV (the Panel) does not recommend treatment interruption as a strategy in clinical settings to confirm diagnosis or to assess remission or cure in infants who reverted to negative serology, tested negative for HIV DNA, or received an initial diagnosis that was based on a single positive nucleic acid test.
+Currently, the Panel on Antiretroviral Therapy and Medical Management of Children Living With HIV (the Panel) does not recommend treatment interruption as a strategy in clinical settings to confirm diagnosis or to assess remission or cure in infants who reverted to negative serology, tested negative for HIV DNA, or received an initial diagnosis that was based on a single positive nucleic acid test.
 The Panel encourages providers to consult an expert on pediatric HIV when they are concerned about the validity of the test results that led to treatment initiation in children with HIV.

 Short-Cycle Therapy Strategies

 One approach, called short-cycle therapy (SCT), schedules 4-day treatment interruptions rather than waiting to restart ART after CD4 count declines or other AEs occur.
-In one proof-of-concept study (ATN015), 32 participants (aged 12–24 years) underwent short cycles of 4 days on and 3 days off ART.26 Participants received protease inhibitor–based ART and had at least 6 months of documented viral suppression (defined as a viral load <400 copies/mL) and CD4 counts above 350 cells/mm3.
+In one proof-of-concept study (ATN015), 32 participants (aged 12–24 years) underwent short cycles of 4 days on and 3 days off ART.27 Participants received protease inhibitor–based ART and had at least 6 months of documented viral suppression (defined as a viral load <400 copies/mL) and CD4 counts above 350 cells/mm3.
 Most participants demonstrated good adherence to the schedule, but 12 participants (37.5%) developed confirmed viral load rebounds >400 copies/mL, and 18 participants (56%) left the study.
 SCT had no impact on CD4 counts.

-A long-term follow-up study of children from the BREATHER study (which included 194 of the original 199 children) suggests comparable virologic failure rates between the SCT and CT arms after a median of 3.6 years; both arms had a failure rate of approximately 16%.30 The participants in the SCT arm experienced a greater number of serious AEs than participants in the CT arm (20 serious AEs in the SCT arm vs. 8 in the CT arm, with the primary difference being rate of hospitalizations); however, the arms experienced comparable rates of the CDC Grade 3 or 4 AEs.
+A long-term follow-up study of children from the BREATHER study suggests comparable virologic failure rates between the SCT and CT arms after a median of 3.6 years; both arms had a failure rate of approximately 16%.31 The participants in the SCT arm experienced a greater number of serious AEs than participants in the CT arm (20 serious AEs in the SCT arm vs. 8 in the CT arm, with the primary difference being rate of hospitalizations); however, the arms experienced comparable rates of the CDC Grade 3 or 4 AEs.
 The BREATHER trial suggests that SCT with EFV-based ART may be safe in some adolescents and may yield increased patient satisfaction that could lead to better long-term adherence.
-However, the Panel currently believes that additional data are needed to decide whether the BREATHER strategy would be safe in different patient populations, with different antiretroviral regimens, outside of the context of a trial, and over longer periods.
+In a non-inferiority trial, adults randomized to receive SCT (4 days on and 3 days off) had rates of treatment success similar to adults receiving CT (308 of 318 participants [97%]; adjusted difference −1.3%; 95% CI −4.2 to 1.7), with 153 of 258 participants (59%) reporting improvement in daily life satisfaction.32

 Conclusion

 Cumulative data have demonstrated that treatment interruptions long enough for viremia to recur are generally harmful to children with HIV.
 Analytic treatment interruptions to assess for remission are employed in research but not recommended in the clinical context.
-SCT treatment may be safe and increase satisfaction in some patients, but the Panel concludes that more data are needed before SCT can be recommended for routine use in pediatric populations.
+SCT treatment may be safe and increase satisfaction in some people, but the Panel concludes that more data are needed before SCT can be recommended for routine use in pediatric populations.
 Currently, the Panel does not recommend structured treatment interruption in the clinical care of children with HIV; additional studies of treatment interruption strategies in specific situations are warranted.

 References